-Tip If you want to examine your whole hierarchy instead, try using a Simulink® Project, where you can examine modified files and dependencies across your whole project, and compare to selected revisions.
-See Project Management.
+Tip: If you want to examine your whole hierarchy instead, try using a Simulink® Project, where you can examine modified files and dependencies across your whole project, and compare to selected revisions.
+See Project Management (Simulink).

 If you are comparing models that contain referenced models with the same name, then your MATLAB® path can affect the results.
 For example, this can happen if you generate an XML comparison report for the current version of your model and a previous baseline.
 Make sure that your referenced models are not on your MATLAB path before you generate the report.